 Some products may compensate by packing 50 to 200 billion CFUs in each container.
 The problem is that only a fraction of these cultures (as few as 2 million of an original 200 billion, or 0.001%) may remain alive by the time they reach you, the consumer.
 And those that do must survive the harsh environment of the stomach before they reach your gut.
 It’s a daunting journey.

 We at Probulin® believe there’s a better way.

 We begin by selecting only the hardiest probiotic strains for our products.
 We then protect our products by shipping them on ice in specially designed packaging to keep our cultures at life-sustaining temperatures as they travel from factory, to retailer, to you.
-Our “Always Ships Cold + Protected” label means that the probiotic products Probulin® ships arrive alive, with their full health benefits intact.
+Our “Always Ships Cold + Protected” label means that the probiotic products Probulin® ships arrive alive, with their health benefits intact.

 Yes, shipping our products on ice does incur an added expense; however, Probulin® is able to keep costs low.
 How do we do it?
 By reducing our attrition rates we don’t need to jam-pack our products with billions of cultures only to sacrifice the vast majority during shipping.
 And because we select robust, healthy probiotic strains and ship them in a protected environment, we know our products will reach you in the same condition as they leave our factory.

 At Probulin® we care about the health of our products the way we care about those who consume them.
 The extra care we take to package and ship out probiotics in a temperature-controlled, life-sustaining environment actually saves us money—and allows us to keep our products both effective and affordable for consumers.
-No other probiotic manufacturer can make that claim.